The way bricks are laid... and the way thoughts arise...

 Your view though seems to be in a one dimensional temporal way, albeit... bi-directional and that is great!

-You may remember that I once suggested time to be two dimensional and that time - the square of time actually - is part of that 11 dimensions space-time String Theory, the extra dimension being an additional temporal dimension - orthogonal to our usual description of time.
+You may remember that I once suggested time to be multi-dimensional, and that time - the square of time actually - is part of that 11 dimensions space-time String Theory, the extra dimension being an additional temporal dimension - orthogonal to our usual description of time.
 I said something like, "Heck, there might even be some kind of multi-dimensionality to time.
 The collapse of the wave function always involves a squaring of space/time vectors.
 We have to square with time... square off with time, really!

 In Quantum Mechanics with certain complex representations of probability functions 'upon collapse', time also gets squared and... that's the crux of the matter... time's linearity and sequentiality disappear... and it is that what allows for that coincidental simultaneity of what is usually seen as dichotomous, dual, linear and sequential."